 Because I KNEW this, it became somewhat psychosomatic and I believed it made my contractions even more painful.

-I was so disheartened and the pain was getting unmanageable as they kept increasing the Pitocin dosage to force me to dilate but my body just wasn’t having it.
+I was so disheartened, and the pain was getting unmanageable as they kept increasing the Pitocin dosage to force me to dilate, but my body wasn’t having it.

-I pushed for about one hour and baby girl was welcomed into the world!
+I pushed for less than one hour, and my baby girl was welcomed into the world!

 Hindsight is always 20/20 and looking back, I’ve learned a few things.

-One is that in this situation, even though I was very resistant to the epidural, it actually helped my situation a lot.
-Because I was able to nap, my body was finally able to rest after 4.5 hours of contractions.
+One is that in this situation, even though I was very resistant to the epidural, it actually helped me a lot.
+Because I was able to nap, my body was finally able to rest after 4.5 hours of forced contractions.

-That resting period allowed my cervix to dilate and baby to descend.
-Had I not taken the epidural, I probably would have been in labor for God knows how many more hours or even days.
+That resting period allowed my cervix to dilate and the baby to descend.
+Had I not taken the epidural, I probably would have been in labour for God knows how many more hours.

 Two, is to always keep an open mind and to surrender to the process.
-Me resisting the Pitocin even though I had chosen that path knowing the consequences, only delayed my progress.
+For me, resisting the Pitocin, even though I had chosen that path knowing the consequences, only delayed my progress.

 Since I had already made my decision, I should have let go and welcomed the outcome instead of fearing what might happen the whole time.